Monuments To Guilt

-A downloadable exhibition for Windows
+A downloadable exhibition for Windows and macOS

 Take a first-person wander through Monuments to Guilt, a short exhibition exploring exclusionary design.
 Acquaint yourself with the core principles of this harmful practice, re-evaluate the objects you see every day and let guilt sit with you, for just a little while.